quytelda/krita-panel/outline.md

 ## Dockers

-Dockers are small modular windows that contain groups of related controls.
-They can be free-floating or docked and stacked with tabs.

-Click and drag the titlebar to move them around.
 There's quite a few dockers available for use that can be toggled on and off in the `Settings -> Dockers` menu.

+Point out the most important dockers: Tool Options, Layers

 ## Pop-up palette